Dana Brooke: Total Nonstop Action Wrestling (2024–present)

 After her WWE release, Sebera signed with Total Nonstop Action Wrestling (TNA), making her debut at Hard To Kill, under the name of Ash by Elegance.
 On the February 22, 2024 episode of TNA Impact!, Ash made her official TNA in-ring debut as a heel by defeating Savannah Thorne.

 In the following months, Ash began a winning streak, where she won against the likes of Xia Brookside, Havok, and Heather Reckless.
 She unsuccessfully challenged Jordynne Grace for the TNA Knockouts World Championship at Slammiversary and the August 29, 2024 edition of Impact.
 At Emergence, Ash teamed up with The Malisha against Jordynne Grace, Dani Luna, and Jody Threat in a losing effort, which ended Grace and Ash's feud.

 Ash began a partnership with Heather Reckless, after both wrestlers had helped win each other's matches.
 Ash gave Reckless a makeover and renamed her Heather by Elegance and she started dressing like Ash.
 At Bound for Glory, Ash and Heather defeated Xia Brookside and Brinley Reece in their tag team debut.
 They faced Dani Luna and Jody Threat at Genesis for the TNA Knockouts World Tag Team Championship in a losing effort, but they won the titles at Sacrifice.
 That year, Maggie Lee joined The Elegance Brand as M by Elegance.
 Ash and Heather successfully defended the TNA Knockouts World Tag Team Championship against The IInspiration at the 2025 Slammiversary event.
 On August 24, 2025, Ash won the TNA Knockouts World Championship during a triple threat match with Masha Slamovich and Jacy Jayne at NXT Heatwave.
 On September 27 at Victory Road, Ash announced that she would be vacating the title due to an undisclosed reason, ending her reign at 34 days.
 On October 10, Ash announced that would be retiring from professional wrestling during a virtual signing, but kept working with TNA as producer, and the Elegance Brand's Manager.

+On the January 22, 2026 episode of Impact!, Ash announced that she was medically cleared and would be returning to in-ring competition.